leonv01/CilogC80/README.md

 The project uses Unity as its testing framework.
 The tests are located in the `test` directory and can be run with CMake.
 The tests are automatically built when building the project.

 ## Building
-To build the project, a linux environment is currently required.
-The project uses CMake as its build system.
-Following dependencies are required:
-- CMake
-- GCC
-- (Optional) SDL2
+To build the project a C compiler is needed.
+Currently it's only tested with MinGW GNU compiler.

 ## Cloning
 This project utilizes submodules.
 To clone the project with all submodules, use the following command: